Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 You may get away with it in mild summer weather.

-Cold hands, wet gear, and a flimsy plastic bag is a recipe for disaster.
-Don't take the risk!
+But cold hands, wet gear, and a flimsy plastic bag is a recipe for disaster.
+Don't take the risk while snowshoeing!

 Backcountry snowshoers: let's add gaiters